kevin931/CytofDR/README.md

     --perp 30 500 \
     --tsne_learning_rate auto
 ```

+## Optional Installations

+A few methods cannot be easily installed with conda or pip packages.
+Therefore, more care is needed if usgae is required.

+### FIt-SNE

+The original implementation of FIt-SNE can be found [here](https://github.com/KlugerLab/FIt-SNE), which is written in C++ with a python wrapper.
+For ease of use, I personally recommend openTSNE, which is a Python implementation of FIt-SNE, unless every bit performance is critical.
+From internal benchmark and benchmark published [here](https://opentsne.readthedocs.io/en/latest/benchmarks.html), openTSNE is only slighly slower thaFIt-SNE while vastly outperforming other traditional implementations.

+To install FIt-SNE, ``git clone`` the FIt-SNE repository, and place it as a subfolder called "fitsne" inside this project directory.
+Compile the program according to instructions of FIt-SNE.  ``FFTW`` is a required dependency for FIt-SNE; therefore, it needs to be installed for the respective operating system.
+For Linux users, see [this issue](https://github.com/KlugerLab/FIt-SNE/issues/35) if you do not have root access.

+### SAUCIE

+SAUCIE does not have an official python package.
+Thus, we will need to pull the [GitHub repo](https://github.com/KrishnaswamyLab/SAUCIE).
+Place the pulled repo in a sub-directory called "saucie" inside this project directory.

+Note: Only tensoflow 1.x is supported.
+This may cause issues with other dependencies in the future.

+### BH t-SNE

+The project already supports two implementations of BH t-SNE: sklearn and openTSNE.
+Both the former can be called with the flag ``-m sklearn_tsne_bh`` and the latter can be used with the combination of ``-m open_tsne --open_tsne_method bh``.
+Both, especially open_tsne, offer more flexibility and ease of use.

+However, if you would like to use the original implementation from [here](https://github.com/lvdmaaten/bhtsne), pull the GitHub repositopry and place it as a subdirectory of this project and call it "bhtsne".
+Compuile the C++ file as described in the README.

 ## Future Directions
 This is quite complex!
 More documentation will be added, inclusing docstrings, examples, etc. More methods will also be considered.
 Contributions are welcomed!